MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_01_lab_ak.md

 1. From the **Access keys** blade, select any one of the keys, and then record the value of either of the **Connection string** boxes.
 You'll use this value later in this lab.

     > **Note**: It doesn't matter which connection string you choose.
 They are interchangeable.
+Open Notepad and paste the key for later use.

 #### Task 3: Upload a sample blob

-1. In the Azure portal's navigation pane, select **Resource groups**.
+1. In the Azure portal menu pane, select **Resource groups**.

 1. From the **Resource groups** blade, select the **ManagedPlatform** resource group that you created earlier in this lab.